quantkit/idexdownloader/README.md

 sudo apt-get install python3-pip python3 -m pip install pandas --user
 ```

-Download the idexdownloader.py file from this repository.
+Download the idexdownloader.py file from this repository and place it in a writeable directory.
 Navigate to the directory that contains the file and run the following command:
 ```
 python3 idexdownloader.py
 ```